damianpetla/kotlin-dagger-example/README.md

 This sample project includes some more dependencies which are very usefull.
 It's like a base setup for almost every project using Kotlin.
 So you will find there Anko libraries.
 You can uncomment Anko's DSL libraries if you need them.
 There is also a set of Rx dependencies.
 Rx works really great with Kotlin.
-At last but not least there my favourite networking dependencies from Square.
+And last but not least there my favourite networking dependencies from Square.